Hocking Hills among US parks growing the most in popularity, per study - NewsBreak

 LOGAN, Ohio (WCMH) — New research says that Hocking Hills State Park in Ohio was among the top ten state parks in the United States that has grown the most in popularity over the last year.

-Through analyzing web metrics on search, Travel Lens states that Hocking Hills had the sixth largest search increase from 2021 to 2022 with a nearly 71% search growth.Police catch Montville bank robbery suspect who threatened mass shooting
+Through analyzing web metrics on search, Travel Lens states that Hocking Hills had the sixth largest search increase from 2021 to 2022 with a nearly 71% search growth.A champion athlete, Broadway star, farmer, family man: Ohio State Hall of Famer John Schmidt dies at 100

 In 2022, more than 3.5 million searches were made on Hocking Hills compared to two million in 2021, according to Travel Lens.